URL-Decode

 • A key-value pair represents a member.

-• The key of a member should be in double-quotes.
+• The key of a member should be in double quotes.

 • Each member should have a unique key within an object structure.

-• The value of a member must be in double-quotes if it's a string.
+• The value of a member must be in double quotes if it's a string.

-• The boolean values are expressed using the true or false literals in lower case.
+• The boolean values are expressed using the true or false literals in lowercase.

 • The number of values is expressed using a double-precision floating-point form.
 Scientific notation is supported.